 Many Wairarapa towns have small history museums, and antique and craft shops.
-These include the Fell Locomotive Museum in Featherston, the Museum of Childhood in Masterton and the Eketahuna and Districts Early Settlers Museum (which boasts a Matchbox toy collection).
+Museums include the Fell Locomotive Museum in Featherston, the Museum of Childhood in Masterton and the Eketahuna/Mellemskov Museum (which boasts a Matchbox toy collection).

 Aratoi: the Wairarapa Museum of Art and History opened in Masterton in 2002.
-The complex, which has won architectural awards, incorporates the old Wesley Church as a gallery space.
+The complex, which has won architectural awards, incorporates the former Wesley Church as a gallery space.
 Aratoi grew out of the Wairarapa Arts Centre, and collects art and objects relating to the region’s history.
 It acts as kaitiaki (guardian) to a growing collection of taonga (Māori treasures), including several cloaks.
 In 2006 it became home to an important private art collection – the Rutherford Trust Collection, built up by the Department of Electricity.
-This includes paintings by Colin McCahon, Toss Woollaston, Ralph Hotere and other national artists.
+This includes paintings by Colin McCahon, Toss Woollaston, Ralph Hōtere and other nationally prominent artists.

 But is it art?

 Ratepayer funding of the Aratoi museum was contentious.
 Pat White, a local artist, argued that Aratoi’s value ‘was priceless’ and could not be judged ‘in accountants’ columns’.
 Rod McKenzie, a dairy farmer, had once visited the Wairarapa Arts Centre ‘and saw an old railway sleeper with a bit of wire on it.
 I thought it was going to trip someone up so I went to pull it out when someone told me it was a display’.
 He thought ratepayers’ money would be better spent on regional sport.
 1

 The archive, part of the Masterton library, is a storehouse for many of the region’s important documents and archives.
 It also publishes books on local history.

 Artists and writers